- SOFIA Overview

 Promote your Result in a SOFIA Science Spotlight

 SOFIA community: Our Outreach team welcomes the opportunity to collaborate with you to promote your SOFIA science results.
 SOFIA science spotlights are featured in our e-newsletter, on this website, and possibly in a NASA press release.
 Please keep the Outreach team informed about the status of your publication, so we can assess opportunities.
-Contact Kassandra Bell before or when the paper is submitted (the earlier, the better).
+Contact the Oureach team before or when the paper is submitted (the earlier, the better).
 Communicating with the SOFIA Outreach team is considered internal communications and does not violate the embargo policies of scientific journals.
 Need more information?
 See the FAQs below.

 Q: Can any science result become a spotlight?